-$$T{\rm int} = \frac{(T_4 - T_3)}{2} - T{\rm ex}$$
+$$T{\text{int}} = \frac{(T_4 - T_3)}{2} - T{\text{ex}}$$ (4-4)

 Note that in this Recommendation the response time of the echo DTE has been defined to be significantly less than the delay to be measured.
-Hence in obtaining a value for T{nat} , T{echo} can either be assumed to be zero in which case a measurement will yield a value which is slightly too high, or if T{echo} is known a more accurate value will be obtained.
+Hence in obtaining a value for $T{\text{nat}}$ , $T{\text{echo}}$ can either be assumed to be zero, in which case a measurement will yield a value which is slightly too high, or if $T{\text{echo}}$ is known, a more accurate value will be obtained.

-Note that the measurement of the data packet transfer delay for the international portion includes T{ex} , the data packet transfer delay through the remote gateway STE.
+Note that the measurement of the data packet transfer delay for the international portion includes $T{ex}$ , the data packet transfer delay through the remote gateway STE.
 This delay can be subtracted if it is known or can be measured.
 If it is assumed to be zero then the resulting error gives a result for the data packet transfer delay which is slightly too high.

-2.3 Throughput
+4.3 Throughput

-Throughput is defined in Recommendation X.135, § 4.1.
+Throughput is defined in 6.1/X.135.
 It is the number of user data bits successfully transferred in one direction across a portion per unit time.
 Successful transfer means that no user data bits are lost, added, or inverted in transfer.

-As noted in Recommendation X.135, § 4.2, steady state throughput is the same when measured at every pair of portion boundaries of a virtual connection.
+As noted in 6.2/X.135, steady state throughput is the same when measured at every pair of portion boundaries of a virtual connection.
 Thus, assuming no user data bits are lost, added, or inverted in transfer, a steady state throughput measurement can be made at any single portion boundary within a virtual connection.

 Throughput can be measured by a test DTE using a drop DTE at the remote end of the portion or portions to be measured.
 The drop DTE receives and acknowledges packets from the test DTE.
 The test DTE must be able to generate packets at rates far in excess of the network's handling capability.
-The drop DTE must have a capability of receiving packets such that it does not flow control the transmission of the data packets it is receiving.
-This is shown in Figures 3a/X.139 and 3b/X.139.
+The drop DTE must have a capability of receiving packets such that it does not control the flow of the transmission of the data packets it is receiving.
+This is shown in Figures 3a and 3b.